April 1, 2020

 If your traffic is rising significantly, it’s necessary to deploy reliability strategies to ensure your sites and applications are available and responding fast.
 Lack of availability will cause frustration, loss of trust and revenue that scales with size.
 Downtime and slow response times might also harm your SEO rankings as Google continuously crawls your pages.

-What COVID-19 is showing us in the performance space is not new—the digital divide is pronounced and invariably affects people’s livelihoods.
-More importantly, while your performance might be okay right now, there’s nothing to say it will continue at the same levels (which is why continuous monitoring and visibility into metrics are crucial).
+What COVID-19 is showing us in the speed space is not new—the digital divide is pronounced and invariably affects people’s livelihoods.
+More importantly, while your site speed might be okay right now, there’s nothing to say it will continue at the same levels (which is why continuous monitoring and visibility into metrics are crucial).

-If up until now performance wasn’t something you or your teams were focusing on, read our Getting Started with Performance guide for helpful tips and advice.
+If up until now speed wasn’t something you or your teams were focusing on, read our Getting Started with Performance guide for helpful tips and advice.

-Throughout this crisis, we will keep bringing you up-to-date performance, and accessibility news as well as education on how to improve user experience.
+Throughout this crisis, we will keep bringing you up-to-date site speed, and accessibility news as well as education on how to improve user experience.

 Stay safe and take care of one another!